open-papyrus/docs/src/Compiler_Reference/Diagnostics/index.md

 ### Warning

-A warning does not halt compilation however it shows potential issues in the code such as performance issues, unnecessary work or practices.
+A warning does not halt compilation however it shows potential issues in the code such as performance issues and unnecessary work.

 ### Suggestion

-TODO
+A suggestion does not halt compilation and provide tips to improve your code which don't fall in other severity levels.